Military Free Fall Parachute System

-The RA-1 Military Free-Fall Advanced Ram-Air Parachute System (MFF ARAPS) provides a multi-mission, high-altitude parachute delivery system that allows personnel to exit at altitudes between 3,500 feet and 35,000 feet.
+The RA-1 Military Free-Fall Advanced Ram-Air Parachute System (MFF ARAPS) provides a multi-mission, high-altitude parachute delivery system that allows personnel to exit at altitudes between 3,500 and 35,000 ft.
 The parachute, which replaces the current MC-4 parachute, supports a total jumper weight of 450 pounds.
 It also provides non-MFF personnel with a ram-air parachute that is static-line deployed.

 The ARAPS’ three accessory systems are at different stages of the acquisition process: